CHAMONIX SKI

 The Chamonix valley is known for it’s diverse on and off piste skiing spread over a variety of distinctive and separate ski areas at various elevations.
 The main ski areas have their own ski lift systems and parking areas along with mountainside restaurants.

-The Grand Montets (Argentière)
+Les Grand Montets (Argentière)

 With more than 30km of slopes, the Grand Montets is famed for its steep, challenging terrains, ideal for expert skiers and snowboarders.
 The area encompasses two cable cars, several chair lifts, and a couple of drag lifts, ensuring rapid transport for all adventure-seekers.